1. Breastmilk is no problem if you are flying on a plane

 Here's a post from a website called home made baby food recipes more about traveling with home made food and milk.

 I used zip lock breast milk bags, as pictured below.
-You can buy them here.
+I freezed my breast milk immediately when I pumped it, at home.
+Then i took it on the plane still frozen in a thermo bag.
+I had one attached to my nappy bag so I just used it.
+You can buy breast milk bags here.
 They have measurements on the side, and you throw them out after you've used them.
 These are convenient and sterile, you pump and pour what you have pumped straight into the bag and seal it.
 You can then sit the pouch in a container of hot water if necessary.
-My children were fine with drinking it at room temperature, so I didn't worry about heating it.
+You can ask the cabin crew for a cup of hot water if you need to heat the breast milk pouches.

 2. Breastfeed or bottle feed on the plane to avoid ear pain